 One of the cutest things about your dog is those perky ears that stand straight up at the sound of your voice.
 Dogs are highly susceptible to ear infections, so it is critical to make sure you are keeping his ears clean.
 Check your pet’s ear folds once a week for fleas, ticks and inflamed areas.
 Gently clean the outside of your dog’s ear canals with a soft cloth or cotton ball and never use cotton swabs, as the deep probing runs the risk of inflicting damage and creating scar tissue.

 A clean fur baby makes snuggle time even more comfortable and fun.
 Detailed and consistent dog grooming routines can also protect your dog from a number of health conditions and help you catch any developing problems early.
 Quality pet products can heal your pet and boost his skin health.
-Shop our CBD Hemp Oil specifically designed to encourage a healthy skin and coat.
+Shop our CBD Oil with Omega-3 which is specifically designed to encourage a healthy skin and coat.